Erigeron annuus (Annual Fleabane) on 10-6-18, #517-2.

 Erigeron annuus (Annual Fleabane) on 10-12-21, 843-17.

-Bracts (involucral bracts) below the heads are green, lanceolate in shape, for kind of a vase for the flowers.
+Bracts (involucral bracts) below the heads are green, lanceolate in shape, for a kind of vase for the flowers.
 Single or double row.

 Erigeron annuus (Annual Fleabane) without petals on 10-6-18, #517-4.